jonathanaguirre/QR-LightNN/README.md

 # QR-Code Based Lightweight Neural Network (ML) Project

-This project is part of my hands-on learning journey demonstrating that machine learning can be accomplished using minimal resources—a Chromebook and free, open-source tools are all you need.
-No expensive hardware or cloud services required!
+This project is part of my hands-on learning journey through the LinkedIn Learning + Wolfram Research Machine Learning Certificate demonstrating that machine learning can be accomplished using minimal resources.

 🎯 **Objective**
 Develop a lightweight neural network model for image classification using programmatically generated QR codes.
-Each QR code encodes a single alphanumeric character.
-The long-term vision is to build a secure messaging system based on modular QR code encoding.
+Each QR code encodes a single numeric character.

 🚀 **For Beginners: How This Project Helps You**
 If you're new to ML, this repo shows you: